The Meal Bridge: Share Food, Build Connection, Change a Life

 The Oldest Human Technology

 Before language, before tools, before fire — there was food sharing.
+Anthropologists consider reciprocal food exchange to be the foundational behavior that allowed human social groups to scale beyond primate troop sizes.

-- Reward pathway activation — the ventral striatum fires more strongly for social giving than for receiving
+- Reward pathway activation — The ventral striatum fires more strongly for social giving than for receiving

 Your Micro-Challenge Share food with one person outside your inner circle this week.
 A coffee.
 A snack.
 A meal.
+Notice what happens to the space between you.

 Scientific Foundation